 - Its shape is like a rectangle and is inserted into the motherboard of a compute

-- It is volatile of nature and stores data till supply is given to it.
+- It is volatile in nature and stores data till supply is given to it.

 - It comes with two main types random access memory and static random access memory.